Working with brands globally to shape how they are seen and understood

 Your sales team should not have to compensate for a weak brand.
 They should not spend valuable energy overcoming skepticism and uncertainty that stronger positioning could have prevented.

-Because every extra objection, every delayed decision, every unnecessary discount, and every moment of hesitation carries a cost.
+Because every extra objection, every delayed decision and every unnecessary discount carries a cost.
 And over time, that cost compounds across the entire business.

-Contrary to what many business leaders believe, building a strong brand is not some mysterious creative ritual reserved for billion-dollar corporations.
+Contrary to what many business leaders believe, building a strong brand is not reserved for billion-dollar corporations.
 It is a deliberate process.
 It is about bridging the distance between business strategy and customer perception.

 Ola Delano

-Ola is the Founder and Creative Director of Poplar Branding, a brand strategy and design firm dedicated to helping ambitious businesses build trust with the people that matter most.
+Ola is the Founder and Creative Director of POPLAR, a brand design and strategy firm.

 More articles